 So, a playdough recipe without cream of tartar is a really valuable thing!

-This recipe does not call for cream of tartar to stabilize it, and the recipe doesn’t call for expensive extracts or essential oils for fragrance
+This recipe does not call for cream of tartar to stabilize it, and the recipe doesn’t call for expensive extracts or essential oils for fragrance, although they can easily be added.

 Disclaimer: I have had my fair share of play dough fails.
 Remember this Facebook post of my failed red play dough that brought my sweet daughter to tears?
 Well, tears no more, because I’m also sharing some tips and tricks to making play dough perfect the first time!